 The American Council of Engineering Companies/Maryland’s (ACEC/MD) annual Engineering Excellence Awards (EEA) competition recognizes engineering firms for projects that demonstrate a high degree of innovation, achievement, and value.
 In a two-step process, firms can submit their outstanding projects for consideration, culminating in our Annual Awards Banquet being held in association with Engineers Week.
 See below for more information:

-2019 Grand Award Winner
+2020 Grand Award

-A. Morton Thomas & Associates, Inc.
+A. Morton Thomas & Associates Inc.

-- Woodstock Road Retaining Wall Emergency Replacement | Howard County Department of Public Works
+- Garretts Mill Road Design-Build Bridge Replacement | Washington County Department of Public Works

 KCI Technologies Inc.